Mordikai/CSCI-2961-Labs/Lab 2.md

 8. Okay, I'll do that.
 9. I'd still like to use the project I outlined last time, though I will keep myself open to other ideas as the semester progresses.
 As my above statements might indicate, I am partial to the Apache lisence, though the GPL license is also an option.
+The option of software stack is somewhat hazy, since I'm not entirely certain of my project's qualities yet.
+    Assuming I go with the current idea, any of the Python stacks (LAMP, WAMP, MAMP) would be likely candidates, since that would be the primary composition of the project.
 I don't know who my partners would be.
 Whom so ever might be interested,     I suppose.